Suppose you want to experience the exotic, divine garden with a touch of ancient Muslim culture in it. Learn How to Design an Islamic Garden here!

 Water is life, a symbol of purity and wealth in ancient Islam.
-It is considered very precious in Islam as the arid climate of gulf countries, and desert regions lack a proper amount of it.
+It is considered very precious in Islam as the arid climate of gulf countries and desert regions lack a proper amount of it.
 To provide relief from the scorching heat, these gardens were designed with proper water rills.
 These water pond helps irrigate the plants in the garden.
-There is also an aspect related to the water, which is linked with the Quran ( Four rivers of heaven).
+There is also an aspect related to the water, linked with the Quran ( Four rivers of heaven).
 Thus it is necessary to create a water pond or rills in the Islamic garden, considering both aspects.

 To design a water pond in your Islamic garden, you can create it by dividing the running water with a passageway into four parts.
 If you don’t have enough space, then create a small pond or stream.
 Water brings life to your garden and also adds magnitude to it.

 After portraying water channels and pathways, now can you can move to the plantation of tall shade trees.

 Dates are treated as Islamic fruit, and growing it in the garden will provide shade and fruit also.
 Though the dates tree is very low demanding, it also doesn’t ask for much water.
 You can harvest fruit by climbing on the tree with the help of a rope and store the fruit for year long.

 Herbs can be used in the preparation of different Unani medicines.
 In the ancient era, gardeners had grown several kinds of herbs for healing purposes.
 It was primarily recommended in those times to stay in the scented atmosphere, as it was termed as a mood booster that cures headaches and other diseases.
 You can grow mint in your garden, it is a fast-growing herb used in the preparation of meals, and its charming fragrance gives it a special place in the Islamic garden.